h3ll0clar1c3/h3ll0clar1c3.github.io/_posts/2020-07-21-SLAE_Assignment_3.md

 In summary, the following steps will be implemented:

-* Generate shellcode
-* Define Egg value
 * Define Egg Hunter
+* Set Egg value
+* Generate and extract shellcode from Egg Hunter
 * Generate customized shellcode
+* Prepend Egg value to the customized shellcode
+* Generate final Egg Hunter shellcode

 #### Access Syscall
 ----